 Soup's On!
 And On!
 Thai Beef Noodle Brew Has Been Simmering For 45 Years

 There's food that's old.
-There's food that's gone bad.
-And then there's soup that's been simmering for 45 years.
+There's food that has gone bad.
+And then there's soup that has been simmering for 45 years.

 In Bangkok, customers can't get enough of the latter at Wattana Panich, a noodle soup joint in the trendy Ekkamai neighborhood, where third-generation owner Nattapong Kaweeantawong wants to clear up what he thinks is a popular misconception about his beef soup.